-A stuck needle may be temporary fixed by tapping the carburetor with a rubber mallet or the rubber end of a hammer.
-This solution may work a time or two, but eventually you will have to replace your needle.
+A stuck needle may be temporarily fixed by tapping the carburetor with a rubber mallet or the rubber end of a hammer.
+This solution may work for a time or two, but eventually, you will have to replace your needle.

 The next place to look for a fuel leak is the fuel shut-off valve on the bottom of your gas tank.
 Shut-off valves are known to leak whether they are made of metal or plastic.
 Replace the valve if you find it leaking.